varun-d/figma-text-style-audit/README.md

 # Notes

-textStyleId 1 -> WIP
-fillStyleId 3 -> WIP
-strokeStyleId -> WIP
-effectStyleId -> Todo
-gridStyleId -> Todo
+Code.ts is being built with the following command:

-This is critical! "build:js": "esbuild src/code.ts --target=es2019 --bundle --outfile=dist/code.js",
+This is critical!
+`build:js": "esbuild src/code.ts --target=es2019 --bundle --outfile=dist/code.js`
 Or else your ? optional chaining will not work.
-Fuck the JS world...
+Bless the JS world...

 ## What's being Audited